microchip-pic-avr-examples/pic18f46q24-curiosity-hpc-demo-code/README.md

 **Potentiometer** – A 10kΩ potentiometer connected to the RA0 pin is used in labs requiring analog inputs. <br />

-**LEDs** - The Curiosity HPC Development Board has four LEDs (D2 through D5) that are connected to I/O ports RA4 through RA7, respectively.
+**LEDs** - The Curiosity HPC Development Board has four LEDs, D2 through D5, that are connected to I/O ports RA4 through RA7, respectively.
 These LEDs are used to display the output of the different labs. <br/>

 **UART Pins** - UART requires the use of a TX and a RX pin.